jgbenine/website-monitoring/README.md

 Notes:

-- Empty lines and extra whitespace are ignored.
+- Avoid empty lines (each line must be a valid URL).
-- A trailing newline at the end of the file should not create an “empty website”.
+- Make sure the file ends with a trailing newline (otherwise the last line may be ignored).

 ## How to build